 6. Over Tired or Under Tired

 Try finding that sweet spot between the two.
 If your baby doesn’t nap well or goes to bed too late, they will be over tired.
-An over tired baby releases stress hormones which prevent them from reaching their deepest stages of sleep causing them to wake more frequently.
-Working on your baby’s sleep during the day can often lead to a better night sleep.
+An over tired baby releases stress hormones which make it hard to settle and can prevent them from reaching their deepest stages of sleep causing them to wake more frequently.
+Working on your baby’s sleep during the day can often lead to a better night's sleep.

-On the other hand, if your baby is having too much sleep during the day, they can have extended wakeful periods at night or wake to start the day in the early hours of the morning.
+On the other hand, if your baby is having too much sleep during the day, they can have extended wakeful periods at night or wake to start the day in the early hours of the morning because they're simply not tired enough to keep sleeping.
 Slowly reducing their day sleep and following an age appropriate routine will help find the perfect balance between day and night sleep.

-If you’re unsure where to start or how much day sleep your little one should be having to promote a better night sleep, download my comprehensive feed and sleep routine guide or my quick reference sleep guide.
+If you’re unsure where to start or how much day sleep your little one should be having to promote a better night sleep, download my comprehensive feed and sleep routine guide or get started with this FREE Sleep eGuide.

 If your baby is unwell, they may need some extra comfort when it comes to sleep.
 Depending on how sick they are you may need to put a mattress on their floor and bunk in with them for a few nights.
 When they are better you can gently encourage independent sleep once again.

 Share this article with your friends or contact me if you’d like some help with improving your night sleep!

 Download your FREE eGuide on improving night sleep HERE!